vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 132
 plane of consciousness that grasps the objects of the senses whose savor is enjoyed by the supreme subject, Śiva, who, as the Dī says, is therefore called the “knower of the fi eld” \( *kṣetrajña* \) of perception.

-The expression “planes of *piṇḍ a* , etc.,” refers to the conception of the subtle body as including four ascending planes called *piṇḍ a* , *pada* , *rūpa* , and *rūpātīta* , planes also conceived of as tiered along the *suṣumnā* ; the highest of these, *rūpātīta* , is on the consciousness level of *turīya* , where
+The expression “planes of *piṇḍa* , etc.,” refers to the conception of the subtle body as including four ascending planes called *piṇḍa* , *pada* , *rūpa* , and *rūpātīta* , planes also conceived of as tiered along the *suṣumnā* ; the highest of these, *rūpātīta* , is on the consciousness level of *turīya* , where

 one attains liberation.
 42